kree-dotcom/isomorph/README.md

 If you swap to a different network you will need to update the static addresses that the Vaults rely on for Lyra, Synthetix and Velodrome.

-- Update MOUSD_TIME_DELAY in `moUSDToken.sol` to a shorter time than it's expected 3 days value.
+- Update ISOUSD_TIME_DELAY in `isoUSDToken.sol` to a shorter time than it's expected 3 days value.
 This is necessary to test Vault_Lyra.sol and Vault_Synths.sol because both rely on external oracles which will break functionality if we skip 3 days ahead and do not update them, updating them is too convoluted so instead we just use a shorter timelock for testing.

 - Then run "npx hardhat test" to run all tests.
 All tests should pass, occasionally the API will time out due to some of the tests taking a while to process, if this happens run again.